Submissions of manuscripts meeting the required scholarly standards are always welcome.

 The manuscript must include an abstract describing as precisely and shortly as possible the content of the article (e.g., questions, methods, results, conclusions).

-If the manuscript has already been published or is to be submitted elsewhere, the author must inform the editors in the cover letter.
-Articles that are not original will only be published in exceptional cases.
+If the manuscript has already been published elsewhere or has been submitted/is intended for submission elsewhere, the authors must disclose this.
+Such articles will only be published in justified exceptional cases.

 Editorial Procedure